 Arrowsic relies exclusively on private wells for drinking water, which access groundwater stored in fractures in the bedrock.
-In addition to threats from pollution, this valuable resource is threatened by several climate change impacts, including increased drought frequency and increased intensity of storms.
-Nearby towns also rely on bedrock wells, so it is important that Arrowsic collaborate with regional efforts to better understand saltwater intrusion and potential responses.
-Improving and updating the existing well data for Arrowsic will also be instrumental to understanding how to prepare for saltwater intrusion.
+This valuable resource is under pressure by several climate change impacts, including sea level rise, periodic droughts, and severe precipitation events.
+Coastal Maine towns can collaborate to better understand how to preserve access to potable water by improving, updating, and sharing existing well data.